navifra/infra_simulation/README.md

 ## 4. Forklift model (No license)
-Only base and fork of the forklift, in STL and DAE file, are utilized in the code (turtlebot3_forklift.urdf.xacro) urdf file is made by Ella and it can be edited
+Only base and fork of the forklift, in STL and DAE file, are utilized in the code (turtlebot3_forklift.urdf.xacro).

+urdf file is made by Ella and it can be edited.

 - https://github.com/youbot/youbot_forklift